Ashtosh007/SecurifyPdf_-_Advance_SecurifyPDF/README.md

 ✅ Modern GUI – User-friendly design with an attractive interface ✨ ✅ No External Dependencies Required – Runs smoothly on Windows 🖥

-.exe file offers you service like as a application ,you just run without installing  python in your pc.
+The .exe file offers services like an application; you can run it without installing Python on your PC.
 How to Run .py files:-
 1️⃣ Open the Python file (.py)
 2️⃣ Run it in one click